APT Mosaic Planning

 Many JWST instrument modes permit users to specify mosaics to increase the overall field of view of their proposed observations.
 Mosaic properties can be set in the Astronomers Proposal Tool (APT) and viewed on Aladin.

-The mosaic functionality in APT allows you to define patterns of instrument fields of view (FOVs) that cover regions of the sky that are larger than that available for a single pointing.
+The mosaic functionality in APT allows you to define patterns of an instrument's field of view (FOV) that cover regions of the sky that are larger than that available for a single pointing.
 Each element of the mosaic is referred to as a tile.
 Mosaicking can be appropriate for both imaging and spectroscopic modes, and also for multi-visit or intra-visit applications, depending on the FOV that is being mosaicked.
 Table 1 shows the instrument templates for which the mosaic functionality is allowed by APT.

 Table 1.
 APT science templates allowing mosaics